-The California Highway Patrol (CHP) reports approximately 500,000 traffic collisions occur each year in the state—with 200,000 injuries and 4,000 fatalities as a result.
-Unsafe speed, improper turning, failure to yield the right of way, and obey traffic signals were the most frequent causes, which led the Department of Transportation (DOT) to estimate that two-thirds of traffic fatalities may be caused by aggressive driving.
+The California Highway Patrol (CHP) reports approximately 200,000 traffic accidents result in injury each year, and nearly 4,000 result in at least one fatality.
+Unsafe speed, improper turning, failure to yield the right of way, and obey traffic signals are the most frequent examples of aggressive driving.
+In fact, the AAA Foundation for Traffic Safety estimates more than half of all traffic fatalities in the United States may be caused by aggressive driving.

-Longer commutes, traffic congestion, and other drivers’ behaviors are often to blame.
-It can also be caused by your own mood, reactions, and ability to deal with stress on and off the road.
-Aggressive driving is triggered by anger – yours or another driver’s.
+Aggressive driving behavior includes tailgating, unsafe passing, honking your horn, making rude gestures, or swearing at other drivers.
+Longer commutes, traffic congestion, and other drivers’ behaviors are common factors that lead to aggressive driving.
+It can also be caused by a driver’s mood, reactions, and ability to deal with stress on and off the road.
 Such drivers are more likely to speed, make unsafe lane changes, ignore the right of way, and violate traffic signals.
-Aggressive driving behavior includes tailgating, unsafe passing, honking your horn, making rude gestures, or swearing at other drivers.

 Don’t confuse aggressive driving with road rage.
 Blaring your horn in traffic or making rude gestures are not illegal, but they can escalate and lead to road rage.
 Road rage is a criminal act where a driver tries to intentionally injure or kill another driver, passenger, or pedestrian.

+Don’t engage aggressive drivers.
 Avoid eye contact and do not make (or return) rude gestures or comments.
-Give an angry driver a lot of room by putting distance between you.
+Give an angry driver a lot of room by putting distance between them and you.
 Slow down or exit the roadway if necessary, but do not pull off to the side of the road or try to “reason” with an angry driver.
-Get help by using your cell phone or driving to a public area such as a police station or shopping center.
+Get help by using a cell phone or driving to a public area such as a police station or shopping center.

 What to cover at your safety meeting on aggressive driving